Company Seven.

 The filter element is housed in a machined aluminum cell, retained by a machined thread-in ring.
 The filter name, size and part number are in silver, and this mirror like print when combined with its small size make this information difficult to read under dim red lighting.
 Company Seven recommends our customers keep these filters in well organized accessory cases, so that you know which filter is which.
 It helps to become familiar with how the elements appear too (read descriptions below).

-The Baader U-Filter is furnished in a machined cell of 2 inch (50.8 mm) diameter so that it may be threaded onto most common 48mm female threaded hardware including nosepieces of our UV capable CCD or cameras, or sensors.
-Company Seven can provide adapters that permit the attachment of this filter in line in most other systems too.
+The Baader U–Filter is furnished in a machined cell of 2 inch (50.8 mm) diameter so that it may be threaded onto some 48 mm female threaded hardware including nosepieces of our UV capable CCD or cameras, or sensors.
+Company Seven can provide adapters that permit the attachment of this filter in line in most other systems too including the popular 52 mm threading.

 When viewed parallel to the eye from the female threaded (or field) side, then the filter element appears like a dark gold mirror.
 When looking from the male threaded (instrument) end then the filter element appears like a deep green colored mirror.
 For those pursuing UV imaging with digital cameras, then it is possible to unthread the retaining ring and reverse the orientation of the filter element in the cell so that the gold surface faces the camera sensor.